 Dr. Huang focuses on food safety and the development of biosensors to detect foodborne pathogens.

 Kathy Lawrence is a professor of entomology and plant pathology.
-Her ares of expertise are soil borne and foliar fungal diseases, specifically plant parasitic nematodes and fungi attacking field crops, vegetables and ornamentals with emphasis on nematode and fungal pathogen interactions, and host-pathogen relationships in the natural environment.
+Her areas of expertise are soil borne and foliar fungal diseases, specifically plant parasitic nematodes and fungi attacking field crops, vegetables and ornamentals with emphasis on nematode and fungal pathogen interactions, and host-pathogen relationships in the natural environment.

 Associate Professor, Poultry Science, College of Agriculture